 Saudi society is underpinned by the tenets of Islam.
-Expats, therefore, need to familiarise themselves with the basic guidelines for how to conduct themselves appropriately within Islamic society, so as not to cause offence.
-Unlike in Western countries, where someone might be devoutly Christian in their personal lives but happy to separate convictions from their professional lives, in Saudi Arabia the presence of Islam is constant and all-pervasive.
+Expats, therefore, need to familiarise themselves with the basic guidelines for how to conduct themselves appropriately within Islamic society so as not to cause offence.
+Those who take the time to understand the values behind some Islamic traditions may also find them more tolerable.
+Unlike in Western countries, where secularism is generally encouraged, the Islamic faith directly informs social, political, legal and economic institutions in Saudi Arabia.

 The business culture of Saudi Arabia is prototypically Arabic.
 Great emphasis is placed on personal relationships between associates.
-Saudi businessmen will always prefer to do business with people they are familiar with, and who they feel they can trust.
-For this reason, nepotism is a characteristic feature of the Saudi business world and is viewed as both natural and advantageous.
+Saudi businessmen will always prefer to do business with people they are familiar with and who they feel they can trust.
+For this reason, nepotism is prevalent in the Saudi business world and is viewed as both natural and advantageous.

 Establishing personal connections

 Expats will also have to remain patient during their first business meetings with new Saudi partners.
-A significant chunk of time will be devoted to getting to know each other before any actual business is conducted.
-The forging of long-term, personal business relationships in Saudi Arabia is best considered an investment.
+A significant amount of time will be devoted to getting to know each other before any actual business is conducted.
+The forging of long-term, personal business relationships in Saudi Arabia shouldn't be rushed and is best considered an investment.

-The management style that predominates Saudi Arabia is paternalistic and strictly hierarchical.
-Decisions are made at the top level and clear, direct instructions are then filtered down.
+The management style that predominates in Saudi Arabia is paternalistic and strictly hierarchical.
+Decisions are made at the top level, and clear, direct instructions are then filtered down.

 Eye contact is also extremely important in Saudi Arabia and is often considered an indicator of sincerity.
 However, women should avoid direct eye contact with men they are unfamiliar with.